MicrosoftDocs/memdocs/memdocs/configmgr/sum/plan-design/plan-for-software-updates.md

 When you need to manage devices that roam off your network onto the internet, develop a plan for how to manage software updates on these devices.
 Configuration Manager supports several technologies for this scenario.
 Use one or a combination as necessary to meet the requirements of your organization.

 #### Cloud management gateway
 Create a cloud management gateway in Microsoft Azure and enable at least one on-premises software update point to allow traffic from internet-based clients.
 As clients roam onto the internet, they continue to scan against your software update points.
 All internet-based clients always get content from the Microsoft Update cloud service.

 For more information, see [Overview of cloud management gateway](../../core/clients/manage/cmg/overview.md) and [Configure boundary groups](../../core/servers/deploy/configure/boundary-groups-software-update-points.md).

+> [!NOTE]
+> Starting in version 2203, you can set clients to prefer to scan against a cloud management gateway (CMG) software update point (SUP) over an on-premises SUP.
+This behavior is controlled by the **Prefer cloud based source over on-premises source** option in the boundary group.
+Existing clients don't automatically [switch their SUP](#BKMK_SUPSwitching) to a cloud-based SUP.
+The client will stay assigned to their current SUP unless their current SUP fails or the client is manually switched to a new SUP.

 #### Internet-based client management
 Place a software update point in an internet-facing network and enable it to allow traffic from internet-based clients.
 As clients roam onto the internet, they switch to this software update point for scanning.
 All internet-based clients always get content from the Microsoft Update cloud service.